-In between legislative sessions, WAM visits the Neighbor Islands and O'ahu to learn more about current programs and future needs.
-This year, one focus was TOD projects.
-TOD Council members joined the committee members and shared updates on various projects.
-On O'ahu, they toured the O'ahu Community Corrections Center (OCCC) and the proposed future site of the facility in Hālawa where the Department of Agriculture's Animal Quarantine Station is located.
+In between Legislative Sessions, WAM visits the Neighbor Islands and O'ahu to learn more about current programs and future needs.
+This year, they focused their visits on TOD projects.
+TOD Council members joined the group and shared updates on various projects.
+On Oahu, they toured the O'ahu Community Corrections Center (OCCC) and the proposed future site of the facility in Hālawa where the Animal Quarantine Station is located.
 The existing OCCC is a potential site for future TOD redevelopment.
-During its trip to Maui, they toured the future Kahului Civic Center Mixed-Use Complex, which includes a HHFDC residential project and may include a library.
-It is located next to the Central Maui Transit Hub within the Ka'ahumanu Avenue Community Corridor.
-On
+During their trip to Maui, they toured the future Kahului Civic Center Mixed-Use Complex which may include a library and the adjacent HHFDC residential project.
+It is located next to the Central Maui Transit Hub and Ka'ahumanu Avenue Community Corridor.
+On Kaua'i, they visited the proposed

-Kaua'i, they visited the proposed Līhu'e Civic Center Redevelopment and Samuel Mahelona Memorial Hospital projects.
+Līhu'e Civic Center Redevelopment and Samuel Mahelona Memorial Hospital projects.
+(They will be visiting Hawai 'i County in November.)